joergen7/effi/README.md

 ```

 Effi starts evaluating the request, expecting input data in and writing output data to the working directory given in the variable `Dir`.

+The `handle_request/2` function returns a reply-map summarizing the result of the computation.

 ## Effi JSON Exchange Format